gatlin/AFSBylaws/bylaws.md

 Austin Free Skool is a not-for-profit, collectively owned and run educational organization based principally in Austin, Texas.
 Its motivation is to democratize education by providing a range of interesting classes open to all students and helping teachers to organize said classes.
-All other details are ancillary and negotiable but not these.

 ### 0.2 Offices